wisskirchenj/minesweeper-react/README.md

 20.05.24 Stage 2 completed.
 Implement the game board with React components.

 21.05.24 Stage 3 completed.
 Implement the cell click events and the rendering of revealed and flagged cells.

+24.05.24 Stage 4 completed.
+Implement the full game logic using useEffect for Timer and useState for FieldModel and other properties.